WalletScrutiny/WalletScrutinyCom/_hardware/coinkite.coldcard.mk2.md

 ## Analysis

-As mentioned above, the {{ page.title }} has been obsoleted by the manufacturer, further analysis would be moot and academic.
+As mentioned above, the {{ page.title }} has been obsoleted by the manufacturer.